High inflation is a major challenge for everyone. The Governing Council will make sure that inflation returns to its 2% target over the medium term.

 The euro area economy grew by 0.6% in the first quarter of 2022, thus standing 0.8% above its pre-pandemic level.
 This stronger than expected outcome was driven by a double-digit quarterly GDP increase in Ireland.
 On average, the rest of the euro area economy grew by 0.3%.
 Modest positive growth is expected in the second quarter, as the favourable impact from lifting pandemic-related restrictions on euro area activity is counteracted by adverse factors caused or amplified by the war in Ukraine, as well as by new pandemic-related measures in China.
 Despite the recovery in consumption of contact-intensive services, higher energy and food prices have dampened consumer sentiment and household spending.
 Persisting or even intensified supply chain disruptions, including in the aftermath of the lockdowns in China and the war in Ukraine, are constraining manufacturing activity and trade.
 Elevated uncertainty, rising costs and tightening financing conditions are also expected to weigh on both business and housing investment in the coming quarters.
 Nevertheless, looking beyond these weaker near-term growth prospects, the conditions are in place for the economic activity in the euro area to regain momentum in the second half of the year.

 This assessment is broadly reflected in the June 2022 Eurosystem staff macroeconomic projections for the euro area, which foresee annual real GDP growth at 2.8% in 2022 and 2.1% in both 2023 and 2024.
 Compared with the March 2022 ECB staff macroeconomic projections, this outlook was revised downwards significantly for 2022 and 2023 but revised upwards for 2024.
-Eurosystem staff assess the risks to the economic outlook to be tilted to the downside, notably as a result of the possibility of a severe disruption to European energy supplies, leading to further increases in energy prices and production cuts.
+Risks to the economic outlook are assessed to be tilted to the downside, notably as a result of the possibility of a severe disruption to European energy supplies, leading to further increases in energy prices and production cuts.

 Euro area domestic demand contracted in the first quarter of 2022.
 While GDP increased by 0.6% quarter on quarter in the first quarter of the year, the contribution from domestic demand stood at -0.4 percentage points, signalling an overall weakness in domestic sources of growth.
 By contrast, net trade and changes in inventories made a positive contribution to growth.
 GDP growth was 0.3 percentage points higher than Eurostat’s flash estimate, reflecting the inclusion of volatile data from Ireland, which showed double-digit growth in the first quarter owing to developments in its multinational sector, thereby boosting its net trade contribution to growth.
 The level of GDP in the euro area stands 0.8% above its pre-pandemic level observed in the final quarter of 2019 (Chart 4).
 On the production side, total value added displayed a broadly based increase across the main sectors of the economy.